-Undergraduates of this university who have reached a high standard in at least the first two years of the course may be admitted to the science degree with advanced standing.
-Admission to courses leading to the double degree of B.Sc., B.Optom. is subject to approval of the Dean of the Faculty of Science.
-Apart from fulfilling the requirements of the degree of B.Optom., students so admitted shall be required to complete the appropriate general studies subjects and either six level II and four level III units or eight level III units of the science degree, in accordance with the regulations.
+- 1. Undergraduates of the University of New South Wales who have satisfied the examiners in at least the first two years of the Optometry degree course may be admitted to the Science degree course with advanced standing for the purpose of qualifying for the double degree of B.Sc., B. Optom.
+Such undergraduates' performance shall have been of a high standard and their admission shall be subject to the approval of the Dean of the Faculty of Science. - 2.
+In order to qualify for the award of the degree of B.Sc., students so admitted shall be required to complete the appropriate general studies subjects and no less than four units of either Level II or Level III and four other Level III units, in accordance with the Science Course regulations.